Action Plan: How to Shop for a Mortgage

 - Decide how much house you can afford.
 Most lenders generally want your mortgage payment (including the mortgage plus real estate taxes and homeowners insurance) to be no more than 28 percent of your gross monthly income.
 They also look for all of your debts (including your mortgage, car loan, student loans, credit-card payments and other debts) to be less than 36 percent of your gross income.
 You can use the Debt Service to Gross Income Ratio Worksheet to help with the calculation.
-The limits are slightly higher for Veterans Administration and FHA loans.
+The limits are slightly higher for VA and FHA loans.
 But even if you can qualify for a large mortgage, you don’t need to borrow the maximum amount.

 - Compare your payments to your Basic Allowance for Housing (BAH).
 Calculate the difference between your mortgage payments and your BAH and decide whether you want pay the difference if these two amounts don’t match.
 Also, determine whether you will still be able to afford monthly payments if you leave the military and no longer have a BAH.
 And don’t forget that other costs, such as property taxes, homeowners insurance and repairs, will increase your monthly expenses.
 Look up BAH levels by zip code.